 The strategic interaction between the firm's managers and the regulator evolves in two stages.
-In stage 1, the firm's managers choose k and issues debt with face value D in a competitive capital market.14 If the funds raised by issuing D exceed k, the firm pays the excess funds as a dividend.
-If the funds raised by issuing D fall short of k, the firm raises additional funds by issuing equity; to simplify matters, we assume that in this case the state participates in
+In stage 1, the firm's managers choose k and issues debt with face value D in a competitive capital market.26 If the funds raised by issuing D exceed k, the firm pays the

-$^{^{12}}$ A similar appoach is used in the literature on central banks independence, where a greater degree of independence is modeled by assuming that the public assigns a larger probability to the event that the central banker is committed to his preannounced level of inflation.
-By contrast, an opportunistic central banker chooses ex post an actual level of inflation which may differ from the one that he announced.
-See for example Cukierman (1992).
+23. A common way to model the degree of central bank independence is to assume that the public assigns a larger probability to the event that the central banker is committed to his preannounced level of inflation.
+By contrast, an opportunistic central banker chooses ex post an actual level of inflation which may differ from the one that he has announced.
+See Cukierman (1992).